tutran-se/permiflow/README.md

 **Permiflow** was built to make **RBAC visibility dead simple**, especially for security-conscious teams.
 With a single command, you get:

 - 📄 A clean, readable Markdown report (ideal for auditors, reviewers, and GRC)
-- 📊 A machine-parsable CSV export for analysis or GitOps flows
+- 📊 A machine-parsable CSV/JSON export for analysis or GitOps flows
 - 🛡️ Peace of mind that your cluster was never touched or mutated

 No CRDs.
 No agents.
 No surprises.